All Of This Has Happened Before And Will Happen Again: Humanity, Inhumanity and Otherness in Battlestar Galactica

 In ‘Flesh and Bone’ and elsewhere, much of the pleasure of Leoben comes from Callum Keith Rennie’s disconcerting performance.
 With his scraggy hair and battered blond looks he most resembles some cracked, streetwise prophet, a man whose eyes see beyond this world, yet whose sudden shifts in mood, from kindness to violence and psychological game-playing simultaneously suggest something dangerously mercurial.
 By contrast the Starbuck of ‘Flesh and Bone’ is a woman swaggeringly certain of her own convictions, unwilling even to entertain the possibility that Leoben’s suffering might be more than simulated.

 The result is an encounter that blurs the distinction between Human and Cylon upon which the show is predicated.
-For by refusing to concede Leoben’s humanity, Starbuck-and by extension the Colonials as a whole-is dehumanised, becoming, in an unsettling reversal, precisely the thing she seeks to destroy.
+For by refusing to concede Leoben’s humanity, Starbuck – and by extension Colonial society as a whole – is dehumanised, becoming, in an unsettling reversal, precisely the thing she seeks to destroy.

 The boundary between human and Cylon has already begun to blur before the scenes with Leoben.
 We have learned Cylons are biological replicas of human beings, almost indistinguishable even at a cellular level, as well as encountering at least two Cylons (both Eights), the Sharon known as Boomer and the Sharon assigned to breed with Helo on Caprica, who not only resist their programming, but also feel conflicted by human love, desire and loyalty.
 Likewise we have been offered many disquieting images of human cruelty, and of the horrors of war more generally.
 (In the episode ‘Flight of the Phoenix’ (2.09) we witness a squadron of Vipers massacre hundreds of disabled and defenceless Cylon raiders.
 While the pilots and Galactica’s bridge crew whoop and cheer, the viewer is free to explore other, less comfortable reactions.)